• Home

 On their way back, we learn about a stop they make on the bridge.
 It’s a spot filled with refugees stuck between the two countries.
 The boy and his father share basic necessities with one of the families and the boy dreams of a time when the people will no longer be stuck and instead free to come into the USA.⁣ Such a moving story to discuss immigration, refugees, families, hardships, and love with students.

-October 29th: National Cat Day
+October 29th: RSPB Feed the Birds Day

 October 30th: Buy a Donut Day